AppDaemon APIs

 Events

-Registers a callback for a specific event, or any event.
+Register a callback for a specific event, multiple events, or any event.

 - Parameters:

-callback – Function to be invoked when the event is fired.
-It must conform to the standard Event Callback format documented here
+callback – Function that will be called when the event is fired.
+It must conform to the standard event callback format documented here

 oneshot (bool, optional) – If